arm-university/micro-course/Markdown microcourse v2.md

 **PRO _TIP_**

 **Notice the indentation?
-This helps us see the structure of the code.
-The if is triggered by the while and the display. scroll is trigerred by the if.
+This allows the interpreter to understand the structure of the code.
+The if is triggered by the while and the display. scroll is triggered by the if.
 Indentation is usually in blocks of four spaces.**

 ____